torvalds/linux/Documentation/trace/debugging.rst

 Introduction
 ------------
-The tracing infrastructure can be very useful for debugging the Linux kernel.
+The tracing infrastructure can be very useful for debugging the GNU/Linux kernel.
 This document is a place to add various methods of using the tracer for debugging.